A (tight) upper bound for the length of confidence intervals with conditional coverage: Application to selective inference

 For data carving, choosing a corresponding sample splitting method was obvious; cf. Subsection~\ref{carving}.
 This is not the case in the setting considered here.
 Nevertheless, the considerations in the preceding paragraph show that selection with a randomized response dominates any sample splitting scheme that uses at most $m=n \tau^2 /(\sigma^2+\tau^2)$ observation for inference and the rest for selection.

-\begin{remark*} \normalfont Throughout this section, we have considered Gaussian data.
-In non-Gaussian settings, our results can be applied asymptotically, provided that the estimator used in the inference step is asymptotically normal and provided that the probability of the truncation set does not vanish. \end{remark*}
+\begin{remark} \normalfont Throughout this section, we have considered Gaussian data.
+In non-Gaussian settings, our results can be applied asymptotically, provided that, in \eqref{rv_carving} or \eqref{rv_lasso}, (i) the estimator used in the inference step, i.e., $\bar{Z}_n$, as well as the random variables in the conditioning event are asymptotically jointly normal and (ii) the probability of the conditioning event does not vanish. \end{remark}